-It is important to fully understand what you are entitled to both now and in the future before accepting a settlement offer.
+It is crucial to fully understand what you are entitled to both now and in the future before accepting an insurance settlement offer.

-It is mandatory that anyone who wishes to drive in the state of Missouri carries liability insurance.
-Liability insurance covers the at-fault driver for any injuries and for the other driver’s injuries and damages.
+Anyone who wishes to drive in Missouri must carry liability insurance.
+Liability insurance covers the at-fault driver for any injuries and the other driver’s injuries and damages.

 In an ideal situation, a car accident lawsuit is settled out of a courtroom.
-Typically, drivers, often with the help of an experienced attorney, are capable of working out the details with the auto insurance company far before it gets to that level.
-This is accomplished through the negotiation and settlement phase.
-What usually happens is that an insurance company will calculate how much they believe your accident is worth and offer you a settlement.
+Typically, drivers, often with the help of an experienced attorney, can work out the details with the auto insurance company far before it gets to that level.
+This is generally accomplished through the negotiation and settlement phase.
+The insurance company will calculate how much they believe your accident is worth and offer you a settlement.

-Economic damages are easier because they are calculated using concrete figures, like how much your total medical care cost or how much money you lost in wages when you couldn’t work due to your injuries.
-It is important to realize there are many ways that insurance companies try to limit the amount they pay for your non-economic damages.
+Economic damages are more straightforward because they are calculated using concrete figures, like how much your total medical care cost or how much money you lost in wages when you couldn’t work due to your injuries.
+It is essential to realize there are many ways that insurance companies try to limit the amount they pay for your non-economic damages.
 If you accept a settlement without consulting a lawyer, you may be doing yourself a huge financial disservice.

-Once you accept a settlement, it absolves the insurance company from anything that can arise in the future.
-If you have been hurt in a car accident, often the injuries either don’t surface until later or they get worse over time.
-If you don’t anticipate what you might need in the future, then you may be left holding the bag for any further medical treatment you require and the pain and suffering that can come with it.
+Once you accept a settlement, the insurance company is generally absolved from anything that may arise in the future.
+However, if you have been hurt in a car accident, the injuries either may not surface until later or worsen over time.
+If you don’t anticipate what you might need in the future, then you may be left with the financial responsibility for any further medical treatment you require and the pain and suffering that can come with it.

 When It’s Time to Say No to a Settlement Offer